 Step 3 – Weathering

-The first step to bring to the life our tiny model is to mark all the recess and details with.
-To do it we apply “pin wash”.
-That is, we apply the wash only in the recesses, instead of over the whole surface.
-For this purpose it is advisable to use enamel instead of acrylic paints.
-Although enamels require hours to dry in comparison to acrylics, we can remove the excess of paint afterwards (acrylic paints dry in second and we cannot remove them at all).
-I have used a very dark brown color for the green surface (A.MIG-1005) and a reddish color for the tracks (A.MIG-1002).
+The first step to bring to life our tiny model is to stand out the recesses and details with a dark wash.
+We apply “pin wash”, meaning that the wash is applied only in the recesses.I prefer to use enamel washes rather than acrylic ones, because although enamels take hours to dry in comparison to acrylics, we can remove the excess of the wash afterwards (acrylic paints dry in second and we cannot remove them at all).
+More about this topic here.
+I have used a dark brown wash for green surfaces (A.MIG-1005) and a reddish wash for the tracks (A.MIG-1002).

-Now we can start one of the most interesting weathering effects, the chippings and scratches.
-We are going to use acrylic paints here.
-I like to split this technique in two steps: (1) paint the light color (we can always mix the original color with a bit of white) and then (2) paint the dark color (such as A.MIG-044 or Dark Oxide 302 Vallejo).
-The first color simulates superficial scratches and chippings, while the dark one represents the uncovered metal.
-I have painted them here using a fine brush.
-However we can also use a sponge to easily represent them: take some paint with the sponge, remove the most part on a paper, and then start stippling it on the surface of the vehicle.
-However, I do not like the sponge technique that much as we do not have control; and therefore, I prefer to use the brush to carefully paint the chipping and scratches.
-Anyways, take into account that the scale we are working with is 15mm.
-Therefore, these effects must be very tiny.
-On the other hand, remember “less is more”.
+Next, we create the classic chipping effects and scratches using acrylic paints.
+We can split this technique in two steps: (1) apply a light color (we can just mix the base color with a bit of white) and then (2) apply a dark color (such as A.MIG-044 or Dark Oxide 302 Vallejo).
+The first color simulates superficial scratches and chippings, while the dark one represents deeper ones where the bare metal is exposed.
+I painted them using a fine brush.
+However we can also use a sponge for a quick job: take some paint with the sponge, remove the most part on a paper, and then start stippling movement on the surface of the vehicle.
+However, I do not like the sponge technique because we do not have control (with the brush the control is absolute).
+Regardless of the approach you decide to follow, note that these effects must be very small as the scale, 1:100 or 15mm, is also very small.
+And specially for this technique, remember that “less is more”.
 We do not have to paint scratches everywhere!
 Focus on the more exposed areas, such as hatches or side skirts.

 Step 4 – Tracks